The Hunter Biden case: What you need to know

 Trump primarily targeted the now-president’s son over his membership on a board for a Ukrainian energy company while Joe Biden was serving as vice president during the Obama administration.

-Hunter Biden has acknowledged that he had “poor judgement” in taking the role because it put his father in a position to be attacked but emphasized that he did not commit any wrongdoing.
+Hunter Biden has acknowledged that he had “poor judgment” in taking the role because it put his father in a position to be attacked, but he emphasized that he did not commit any wrongdoing.

 Multiple reports indicate that Biden has been under investigation for his foreign business dealings, specifically income he received from the Ukrainian company and operations in China.